deanak1987/mlops-project/README.md

   * Ports 8000, 9090, 3000 open to 0.0.0.0/0 for FastAPI, Prometheus, and Grafana
 * Spot pricing since the machine is not intended to be running very long

-Alternatively, a template can be cheated for ease of deployment
+Alternatively, a template can be created for ease of deployment

 Launch the instance